openstack/neutron-specs/specs/kilo/ipv6-router.rst

 Functional Tests
 ----------------

-Funational tests are needed to ensure the gateway port is properly created in IPv4 only, IPv6 only and dual stack cases.
+Functional tests are needed to ensure the gateway port is properly created in IPv4 only, IPv6 only and dual stack cases.

 API Tests
 ---------

 Existing unit tests for the router APIs may need to be updated to reflect the change.
-New unit tests may be needed to test the API semactics change.
+New unit tests may be needed to test the API semantic changes.

 Documentation Impact
 ====================